markmcsherry/testproj/.github/ISSUE_TEMPLATE/user-story.md

 ---

 ### Design
-What's it going to llok like
+What's it going to look like

 ### Acceptance Criteria
 ...